An unprecedented risk

 Cornell is taking action

 When the federal cuts began, Cornell leaders took immediate action to inform and guide the community.
-They have been championing Cornell’s research in Washington, speaking out alongside other university presidents, and pursuing legal action.
-We are one of only three universities serving as a plaintiff in all three joint lawsuits against the drastic reduction of reimbursements for research operating costs.
+They continue to champion Cornell’s research in Washington, speaking out alongside other university presidents, and pursuing legal action.
 Cornell is also implementing university-wide spending reductions as it faces significant financial uncertainty.

 Your voice matters